HeliactylCP/panel/README.md

 # How to install

+Warning: You need Pterodactyl already set up on a domain for Heliactyl to work
 1. Upload the file above onto a Pterodactyl NodeJS server [Download the egg from Parkervcp's GitHub Repository](https://github.com/parkervcp/eggs/tree/master/bots/discord/discord.js)
 2. Unarchive the file and set the server to use NodeJS 12
 3. Configure settings.json (specifically panel domain/apikey and discord auth settings for it to work)